SleekPanther/load-balancing-problem-approximation-algorithm/README.md

 # Load Balancing Problem Approximation Algorithm
-Approximation Algorithm for balancing loads on machines.
+Approximation Algorithm for balancing job loads on machines.
 (Could be applied to processes management on a CPU).
-Does not guarantee an optimal solution, but instead, the algorithm guarantees that its solution is within a factor of 1.5 of the optimal solution.
+Does not guarantee an optimal solution, but instead, a solution is within a factor of 1.5 of the optimal solution.

 ## Problem Statement
 - `M` identical machines
 - `N` jobs
 - Each jobs has processing time **T<sub>j</sub>**
-- Let `J(i)` be the subset of jobs assigned to machine `i`
+- `J(i)` is the subset of jobs assigned to machine `i`
-- The load of machine `i` is **L<sub>i</sub>** = sum of the processing times for the jobs
+- The load of machine `i` is **L<sub>i</sub>** = sum of the processing times for the jobs on that machine

 **Makespan** = the maximum of the loads on the machines (the machine with the largest load)
-***Goal:* Minimize the Makespan**
+**Goal: Minimize the Makespan**

 ## Solution
 Assign each job to a machine to minimize makespan